Michael A. Taylor Player Props: Twins vs. Red Sox

-The Minnesota Twins and Michael A. Taylor, who went 1-for-3 last time out, battle Chris Sale and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+After batting .265 with three home runs, a walk and seven RBI in his past 10 games, Michael A. Taylor and the Minnesota Twins take on the Boston Red Sox (who will hand the ball to Corey Kluber) at 7:10 PM ET on Wednesday.

-He had a one-hit showing in his last game (1-for-3) against the Yankees.
+He had a hitless showing in his last game (0-for-2) against the Red Sox.

 Michael A. Taylor Game Info & Props vs. the Red Sox